 - Accidents can make great photographs, just because you didn’t intend for something to happen does not mean that it is not a successful image!

 Most importantly of all things ever said, ever

 If you take a rubbish photo, you know it’s a rubbish photo and it makes the person in it look rubbish, don’t post it up with tags all over it – the world, the internet and anyone you’ve ever met will thank you for it 😀

-Last of all, here’s a few of my own images, where i’ve tried to apply these techniques in my own travel photography.
-If you have any tips of your own, or want to get involved why not join the discussion at the end of the article.
+Last of all, here are a few of my own images, where I’ve tried to apply these techniques in my own travel photography.
+If you have any tips of your own or want to get involved why not join the discussion at the end of the article.